Airtable/blocks/README.md

 This git repository contains a few related projects:

--   [The sdk itself](./packages/sdk) - this is what you use when building your app!
+-   [The sdk itself](./packages/sdk) - this is what you use when building your extension!
--   [A blocks testing framework](./packages/blocks-testing) - this is used to help test your app.
+-   [A blocks testing framework](./packages/blocks-testing) - this is used to help test your extension.
--   [The new Blocks CLI](./packages/cli-next) - this is used to run your app!
+-   [The new Blocks CLI](./packages/cli-next) - this is used to run your extension!

 By using the software, you accept and agree to abide by terms of the developer agreement below: